Cloudlynx/docs/gettingstarted.rst

 Import an Existing Keypair
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-A keypair can be generated with an external tool that creates OpenSSH formatted keys (see section 3.1 Create a New Keypair).
+A keypair can be generated with an external tool that creates OpenSSH formatted keys (see section :ref:`create-keypair`).
 Any type of an OpenSSH key is accepted.

 1. Select the **Access & Security** tab on the side bar under the **Manage Compute** section.
 2. Click on the **Keypairs** tab.